kckecheng/prometheus/switch.rst

 A SNMP agent is a program that is packaged within the managed devices.
 Enabling agents allow agents collect the management information databases from the managed devices locally and make them available to the SNMP manager during query.
 These agents could be standard (e.g. Net-SNMP) or specific to a vendor (e.g. HP insight agent).

-The key functions of a SNMP agent is:
+The key functions of a SNMP agent is as below:

 - Collect management information locally on managed devices
 - Stores and retrieves management information as defined in the MIB